0x0000d3ad/MoneroMiningScripts/README.md

 ## Raspberry Pi

 [This article](https://raspberrytips.com/mine-monero-raspberry-pi/) describes getting xmrig set up on Raspberry Pi, but the application seg faulted.
 Instead of debugging why, I used [cpuminer](https://www.tomshardware.com/how-to/mine-cryptocurrency-raspberry-pi).
 After some modifications to the code, it worked.
+I forked cpuminer [here](https://github.com/0x0000d3ad/cpuminer-multi) with the changes that fixed the compiler error.
 The linked article explains installation in detail, but it is summarized below along with what didn't work and what I did to fix it.

 1. Update package manager